 Maximize savings on your next production using these tools

 While the perfect location is a crucial element to a film production, your team will also need to keep the budget in mind.
-For decades, films and television shows have taken advantage of tax incentives and rebates to maximize value of a shoot and reallocate funds for future expenses.
-The COVID-19 pandemic and leadership changeover in several U.S. states have altered how these benefits are applied, and we’ve observed the following trends in film financing.
+For decades, films and television shows have taken advantage of tax incentives and rebates to maximize the value of a shoot and reallocate funds for future expenses.
+Over the years there have been changes to how these benefits have been applied, and we’ve observed the following trends in film financing.

 Independent Productions are Gaining an Advantage